 In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-13, Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which (1) significantly changes the impairment model for most financial assets that are measured at amortized cost and certain other instruments from an incurred loss model to an expected loss model and (2) provides for recording credit losses on available for sale debt securities through an allowance account.
-The update requires credit losses on most financial assets measured at amortized cost and certain other instruments from assets measured at amortized cost and certain other instruments to be measured using an expected credit loss model.
-The guidance will be effective for the Foundation beginning in calendar year 2022.
-Early adoption is permitted.
-The Foundation is currently assessing the impact this standard will have on its consolidated financial statements.
+The update requires credit losses on most financial assets measured at amortized cost and certain other instruments to be measured using an expected credit loss model.
+The guidance was effective for the Foundation beginning in calendar year 2022.
+The Foundation has determined that the adoption of ASU 2016-02 did not have a material effect on the financial statements.

 In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which provides an optional practical expedient and exceptions for a limited time to ease the potential burden in accounting for reference rate reform on financial reporting.
 This guidance is effective for all entities as of March 12, 2020 through December 31, 2022 for all existing hedging and contract modifications.
-The Foundation is currently assessing the impact this standard will have on its consolidated financial statements.
+The Foundation determined that ASU 2020-04 had no impact on the financial statements.